-- 1. Illness.
-Students who expect to miss at least 15 consecutive school days due to illness, a medical condition, or for social/emotional reasons, or who would miss excessive days intermittently throughout the school year for the same reasons and could benefit from instruction, should obtain a copy of the Hospital/Homebound referral packet from the Hospital/Homebound contact person at their school. - 2.
-Illness of an immediate family member. - 3.
-Death in the family. - 4.
-Religious holidays of the student's specific faith. - 5.
-Required court appearance or subpoena by a law enforcement agency. - 6.
-Special event.
-Examples of special events include important public functions, education enrichment activities, conferences, state/national competitions, college/university campus tour/visit as well as exceptional cases of family need. - 7.
-Scheduled doctor or dentist appointments.

-8. Students having or suspected of having a communicable disease or infestation that can be transmitted are to be excluded from school and are not allowed to return to school until they no longer present a health hazard (F.S.
-1003.22).
+- 1) Illness.
+Students who expect to miss at least 15 consecutive school days due to illness, a medical condition, or for social/emotional reasons, or who would miss excessive days intermittently throughout the school year for the same reasons and could benefit from instruction, should obtain a copy of the Hospital/Homebound referral packet from the Hospital/Homebound contact person at their school - 2) Illness of an immediate family member - 3) Death in the family - 4) Religious holidays of the student's specific faith - 5) Required court appearance or subpoena by a law enforcement agency - 6) Special event.
+Examples of special events include important public functions, education enrichment activities, conferences, state/national competitions, college/university campus tour/visit as well as exceptional cases of family need - 7) Scheduled doctor, dentist appointments, or treatment for autism spectrum disorder by a licensed health care practitioner or certified behavior analyst (F.S. §1003.21(2)(b)). - 8) Students having or suspected of having a communicable disease or infestation that can be transmitted are to be excluded from school and are not allowed to return to school until they no longer present a health hazard (F.S. § 1003.22).
 Examples of communicable diseases and infestations include, but are not limited to, fleas, head lice, ringworm, impetigo, and scabies.
-Students are allowed a maximum of five (5) days excused absence for each infestation of head lice.
+Students are allowed a maximum of five (5) days excused absence for each infestation of head lice - 9) Students on field trips, student who attend alternative-to-suspension programs, or internal in-school suspension programs are not considered absent.